Festival of Friends

 The Festival of Friends is an annual three-day free summer music festival held in Gage Park in Hamilton, Ontario, on the first weekend in August.

 History

 1976

 Festival of Friends was started in 1976 by artist Bill Powell Jr. as an independent folk festival in Hamilton's Gage Park.
-Performers at the inaugural festival included Willie P. Bennett, Ray Materick, Brent Titcomb, Shirley Eikhard, Marc Jordan, Noel Harrison, Sylvia Tyson, Stan Rogers, The Good Brothers, Jesse Winchester, Ian Tamblyn, Beverly Glenn-Copeland, Raffi, Ben Mink, Jackie Washington and Colleen Peterson.
+Performers at the inaugural festival included Willie P. Bennett, Ray Materick, Brent Titcomb, Shirley Eikhard, Marc Jordan, Noel Harrison, Sylvia Tyson, Stan Rogers, The Good Brothers, Jesse Winchester, Ian Tamblyn, Beverly Glenn-Copeland, Raffi, Ben Mink, Billie Hughes, Jackie Washington and Colleen Peterson.
 In its first year, the Festival also partnered with the neighbouring Delta Theatre, which hosted free screenings of Canadian films, as well as marathon concerts that ran from midnight until daybreak.
 The three-day festival was captured in a documentary film.

 1977–2010

 Over the next 35 years, the festival continued annually in Gage Park, and evolved into a showcase for arts and music featuring musicians, crafters, and food from across the globe.
 Over the years Canadian singer-songwriters such as Bruce Cockburn, Ken Whiteley, Burton Cummings, Scott Merritt, Valdy, Bob Snider, Tom Wilson, Randy Bachman, Fred Eaglesmith, Jane Siberry, Ron Sexsmith and Gord Downie appeared in the bandshell.

 In 2007, the festival's sole focus on Canadian musicians was eased and international musical acts were added to the line-ups, such as Don McLean, Canned Heat, John Sebastian, Leon Redbone, Eric Burdon, Dr. John, Steve Earle, Richie Havens and Buckwheat Zydeco.

 After 25 years as director, Powell retired in 2000.
 Doug MacArthur and Powell's wife Lynne directed the event until Loren Lieberman became its director in 2002, serving until his retirement in late 2016.